 Hans and Christina bring more than 30 years of Austrian hospitality tradition.
 Hans studied Hotel and Restaurant Management in Innsbruck, Austria and acquired experience working for several hotels and restaurants in Austria, Germany and Argentina.
 Until 2008, they were partners in another lodge, the Hotel Tirol in the famous ski resort of Bariloche, Argentina.
 Christina, an accomplished artist and interior designer, whose decorating abilities were vital in the transformation of the main building, as well as the Lodge’s rooms, continues to be an integral part of the ongoing improvements.
 Peter Stempel, a local architect and a contributing teacher at the Delaware School of Design, helped the Dunzingers bring to life their vision of the new Driftwood Lodge.

-During the 2008/2009 winter season, Hans and Christina made renovations to the Narrows Building, updating all of the bathrooms and adding all new furnishings to the rooms.
+During the 2008/2009 winter, renovations were made to the Narrows Building, updating all of the bathrooms and adding all new furnishings to the rooms.

-During the 2009/2010 winter season, Hans and Christina renovated the West Temple Building, changing the room configurations to make the bathrooms bigger and to enclose the amenities areas.
-They added glass back doors and windows, replaced the carpets, added new furnishings, larger fridges, microwaves and flat-screen televisions.
-The Angel’s Landing Building was updated with new counter tops and prototypes of new bathrooms and closets.
+In winter of 2009/2010, it was the West Temple Building’s turn for renovations, changes were made to the rooms configurations making the bathrooms larger and enclosing the amenities areas.
+Glass back doors and windows were added, carpets were replaced, new furnishings, larger fridges, microwaves and flat-screen televisions were all included in this update.
+The Angel’s Landing Building received new granite vanity countertops and prototypes of new bathrooms and closets were designed.
 A building housing the ice machine and new guest laundry was constructed in a centralized location near the pool.

-In October of 2010, Hans and Christina installed solar panels to heat the water in the West Temple and Watchman Buildings.
-With this improvement all rooms at the Lodge will have water heated by solar energy.
+In October of 2010, Solar panels were installed to heat the water in the West Temple and Watchman Buildings.
+With this improvement all rooms at the Lodge would have water heated by solar energy.

-During the 2010/2011 winter season, the Angel’s Landing Building underwent construction to remodel all of the bathrooms in the building as well as adding closets, larger refrigerators and adding a microwave to each room.
-The Narrows Building was also renovated with the installation of new insulated walls, new bathrooms with granite countertops, new closets, and amenity areas.
+During the winter of 2010/2011, the Angel’s Landing Building underwent a remodel of all the bathrooms as well as adding closets, larger refrigerators and adding a microwave to each room.
+The Narrows Building was also renovated, installing new insulated walls, new bathrooms with granite counter tops, new closets, and amenities area.
 Refrigerators and microwaves were added to the rooms in the Narrows Building as well.

-In 2012, construction of the 10 new Canyon View rooms located in the Court of the Patriarchs Buildings was completed.
+In 2012, These First two Court of the Patriarch Buildings were completed.
+The new rooms introduced Christina’s Signature room design with walk in showers, separate bathtubs and whisper quiet heating and air.
 The grounds and landscaping were enhanced with the planting of over 35 trees and over 180 shrubs.
 New winding pathways leading to the guest laundry and pool area were added.
 State-of-the-art contact locks were installed on all of the guest room doors at the Lodge.

-During the spring of 2013, the front parking lot was replaced.
-New, eco-friendly landscaping was put in, reaffirming the lodge’s commitment to go green wherever possible.
+During the spring of 2013, the front parking area was replaced.
+New, eco-friendly landscaping was planted, reaffirming the lodge’s commitment to go green wherever possible.
 A sidewalk was installed near the road, linking them with the town’s existing walkway.
-A new concrete parking lot was also poured in front of the Narrows building.
+A new concrete parking area was also poured in front of the Narrows building.
 Parking is now much more convenient for the guests.
 The dumpster was relocated and enclosed, to minimize inconvenience and noise.
-Security was improved by installing a hammerhead turnaround behind the Angel’s Landing building.
-Guests can now use this handy feature to turn their vehicles around more easily.

-The carpets in the double queen, pet-friendly rooms were replaced with Italian porcelain tiles.
-This change has been very positive for people who travel with their pets, as the rooms are now even more inviting, and the views from the patios are still amazing!
+In the winter of 2014/2015, the carpet in the 3 pet-friendly rooms was replaced with Italian porcelain tile.
+This upgrade has been very positive for people who travel with their pets, as the rooms are now even more inviting, and the views from the patios are still amazing!